 (a) The Company shall notify the Union in writing at least twenty (20) calendar days prior to the formal introduction of any new job classification.
 Such notice shall advise the Union of the primary duties and the salary rate of the new job classification.

 (b) Either Party to this Agreement may request that negotiations begin within thirty (30) calendar days of the issuance of the notice outlined in (a) above, to determine if such job classification shall be excluded from the bargaining unit.
-If agreement is not reached within thirty (30) calendar days of the request outlined above, the issue shall be referred to the Canada Industrial Relations Board for a decision.e subject to further negotiations for the purpose of determining pay scales and the Company Division in which the new job classification is to be placed.
+If agreement is not reached within thirty (30) calendar days of the request outlined above, the issue shall be referred to the Canada Industrial Relations Board for a decision.

 (c) All new job classifications included in the bargaining unit shall be subject to further negotiations for the purpose of determining pay scales and the Company Division in which the new job classification is to be placed.